Vantiq/vantiq-extension-sources/extjsdk/README.md

 `<connectorWorkingDirector>/serverConfig/server.config`.
 The SDK will also look for the file in the working connector directory if it is not found in the `serverConfig` subdirectory (i.e. `<connectorWorkingDirector>/server.config`).

+In addition to the minimum configuration properties, the `server.config` file can also include the following property:
+*   `sendPings`: A boolean property that, if set to `true`, enables the SDK to send ping messages to the Vantiq Server.
+The ping messages are handled by the underlying OkHttp library.

 For users who may not want to write the `authToken` property to a file because of its sensitive nature, the `Utils.obtainServerConfig()` method will also search for this value in an environment variable named `CONNECTOR_AUTH_TOKEN`.
 If the `authToken` is specified in the `server.config` document, that value will take precedence.